nickobard/GitHub-Events-Monitoring/README.md

 ### Server

+There are 2 main components:

+- As a web server we will use FastAPI python framework.
+Like Flask, it is very simple and very useful when we need to write API very fast.
+- For data gathering we will use APSchedule python framework, which allows to plan tasks execution, like sending requests to GitHub API.

+Both components will run in the same process concurrently, accessing common resources - like modules, database connections and configurations.

 ![](img/server_component.svg)

 #### GitHub API use

-For our use we need to use only following endpoints:
+For our case we need to use only following endpoints:

 - `GET /repos/{owner}/{repo}/events` - endpoint to get events.
   - Query parameters: